Active case

 06.01.22

-The European Journal of Neurology published a study concluding that exposure to medications containing higher doses of progestogen potentially increased the risk of developing meningioma.
+The European Journal of Neurology published a study concluding that long-term exposure to medications containing higher doses of progestogen potentially increased the risk of developing meningioma.

 09.01.21